 Sec.
 3-13.702. -Wasting groundwater prohibited.

-(i) No person or entity shall engage in the act of wasting or unreasonably using groundwater by extracting and discharging groundwater underlying Siskiyou County for use in cultivating cannabis in violation of Chapter 14 or Chapter 15 of Title 10 of the Siskiyou County Code.
+(i) No person or entity shall knowingly engage in the act of wasting or unreasonably using groundwater by extracting and discharging groundwater underlying Siskiyou County for use in cultivating cannabis in violation of Chapter 14 or Chapter 15 of Title 10 of the Siskiyou County Code.

-(ii) No person or entity shall permit the existence of any public nuisances, as defined in this Article, to exist on property in his or her ownership or possession and control.
+(ii) No person or entity shall knowingly permit the existence of any public nuisances, as defined in this Article, to exist on property in his or her ownership or possession and control.

 (iii) No person shall knowingly use water extracted in violation of this section.